 - Easy to make

-- Can be doubled or halved as you need
+- It can be doubled or halved as you need

 - A crowd-pleaser of a vegetable